Top Scottish hotel group expands senior management team

 A Scottish hotel group has announced the expansion of its senior management team, with a number of key appointments ahead of the summer season peaks.

-Crieff Family of Hotels, which operates sites including Crieff Hydro and Peebles Hydro, has appointed Gavin Edwards as head of learning and development, while Ryan Gourlay takes on a new role as IT technical manager.
+Crieff Hydro Family of Hotels, which operates sites including Crieff Hydro and Peebles Hydro and dates from 1868, has appointed Gavin Edwards as head of learning and development, while Ryan Gourlay takes on a new role as IT technical manager.

 With more than a decade of experience working in a variety of senior learning and development roles within Scotland’s hospitality sector, Mr Edwards joins the Crieff Hydro family from Glasgow-based Klarent Hospitality, where he spent over four years supporting the progression of the workforce at hotel groups such as Hilton and Mercure.